mmccoyd/hillside_amoeba_choc14/README.md

   but adds a small top and bottom lip to prevent removal of the switch from pulling the PCB out of the key well.
-Side notches serve to keep the top to bottom position aligned with the keyboard-body switch-socket hole and to prevent the PCB from falling into the switch hole.
+Side notches serve to keep the top to bottom position aligned with the keyboard-body's switch-socket hole and to prevent the PCB from falling into the switch hole.

 ## Panel layout